SKULSHADY/material-rounded-theme/README.md

 ## The Configuration Panel

 This theme comes with it's own configuration panel!
 If you are the Home Assistant server administrator, you can use this panel to create and set input helper entities for all users and global defaults.
-If you are not the administrator, then you can set the input helper entities for yourself, but an administrator must create them first.
+If you are not the administrator you can set the input helper entities for yourself, but an administrator must create them first.

 <img src="https://raw.githubusercontent.com/Nerwyn/material-rounded-theme/dev/assets/configuration-panel.png" width="750"/>